 Don’t short-term rentals take away housing that could be used for long-term rentals?
 Won’t apartments and condos be converted into permanent short-term rentals?

 No, because the host has to be the permanent resident of the unit and provide documentation of ownership or lessee status.

 How does this benefit the city?

-It will likely generate significant revenue through business licenses fees and the transient occupancy tax (TOT).
-It will also establish a protocol for short-term rentals, which are currently illegal, and provide funding for enforcement.
+It generates revenue through the transient occupancy tax (TOT).
+It also details protocol for short-term rentals and provides funding for enforcement.